Moonstroke/cyano/README.md

 #### Documentation

 The header files are documented, [Doxygen][dox]-style.
-The generated documentationdirectory is not included, so in order to have access to it you must compile the docs yourself -- this means of course that you need Doxygen installed.
+The generated documentation directory is not included, so in order to have access to it you must compile the docs yourself -- this means of course that you need Doxygen installed (APT package `doxygen`).

 ***